 James & Janet (Younger) Shiels

 The only son to carry on the family name was James.
+He was born in 1750 in South Leith, Midlothian, Scotland.
 James married Janet Younger at Peebles on Dec 2, 1768.
-James and Janet were both born in 1750.
+Janet was born Aug 5, 1750 in South Leith, Midlothian, Scotland.

 James & Janet had two sons, Robert born Jan 29, 1769 in Skirling and Thomas, born May 12, 1771 in Kilbucho.